Bitter Rice: Production

+Mario Monicelli worked on the film as an uncredited script doctor.

+Release

+The film premiered at the 1949 Cannes Film Festival, where it was a finalist for the Palme d'Or.
+It was theatrically released in Italy on September 30, 1949.

 Awards and honors

-Bitter Rice was entered into the 1949 Cannes Film Festival.
 The film was nominated for Best Story in the 1950 Academy Awards.

 The film was also selected as one of 100 Italian films to be saved, a collection of films that "changed the collective memory of the country between 1942 and 1978".
 The collection was established by the Venice Film Festival in collaboration with Cinecittà and curated by Fabio Ferzetti, with input from Gianni Amelio and other Italian film critics.
 Many of the films selected represent the "Golden Age" of Italian cinema, which was manifested in the neorealist movement.